 Yakitori is essentially chicken skewers that have been marinated and then grilled.
 The chicken pieces can range from thigh to random parts of the chicken such as its skin.
 It is a simple dish but it is full of intoxicating flavours.

 Aside from the traditional chicken skewers, you can also get pork and beef, although chicken is the most common.
-Often there are also vegetarian options such as mushroom and green onion.
+Often there are also vegetarian options such as Japanese mushrooms and green onion.

 When you smell the aroma of grilled chicken skewers, you know you’re in for a treat!